 I was only averaging about 30% of fairways in regulation.
 I knew I tended to struggle off the tee, but I didn’t realize it was that much of a problem.
-My ability to scramble around the greens and putt had masked the huge weakness I had off the tee.
+My short game, ability to scramble around the greens and putt had masked the huge weakness I had off the tee.
 I knew that if I could improve accuracy off the tee, I would be able to hit a couple more greens per round, and my putter would hopefully take care of the rest.

-When I practiced on the range, I focused more time on my 3 wood and driver.
+When I practiced on the driving range, I focused more time on my 3 wood and driver.
 I became more diligent in my setup and pre-shot routine, and I began to play games with myself on the range to add some pressure.